Yamidev/ymi-iot/README.md

   > ymi-client

-To receive messages just check if your crontab is running update.php
+He will open a background consume.php to receive messages from rabbitMq

 #examples